dfop02/django-after-deploy/README.rst

 After Deploy
 ============

 After deploy helps you to create and manage automated deploy tasks in your Django application.
-Inspired by [Rails after_party](https://github.com/theSteveMitchell/after_party).
+Inspired by `Rails after_party`_

 Quick start
 -----------